Weeping Fig (Ficus benjamina) Indoor Care, Propagation, common Problems & Solutions

 Where to Buy

 If you are looking to acquire Weeping Fig for your collection?
-You may acquire these plants online from Etsy (Link to Etsy) or from Amazon (Link to Amazon).
+You may obtain these plants online from Etsy (Link to Etsy) or from Amazon (Link to Amazon).

-Weeping Fig (Ficus benjamina) blossoms in bright light with 4-6 hours of direct sunlight, average warmth of 16-270C, moderate humidity of 50-55% and moderately moist, fertile, well-drained, all purpose potting mix coupled with monthly feeding during the growing season.
+To care for Ficus benjamina indoors, provide bright light with 4-6 hours of direct sunlight, warmth of 16-270C, humidity of 50-55% and moderately moist, fertile, well-drained potting mix coupled with monthly feeding in spring and summer.

-Benjamin Fig requires regular pruning to keep it neat, discourage pests and diseases and also encourage a bushy, compact growth.
-Repotting is only needed when it becomes pot-bound.
+Weeping Fig requires regular pruning to keep it neat, discourage pests and diseases and also encourage a bushy, compact growth.
+Repotting is only needed when pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

 Weeping Fig, Ficus benjamina